microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 The blue-green deployment pattern allows you to test latest application changes on production infrastructure, but without exposing the changes to consumers until your testing is complete.
 In this section, we'll perform a blue-green deployment with Azure CLI.
 Although we will go through the deployment steps manually, the Azure CLI commands we'll use can be automated in a CI/CD pipeline.

+>🛑 This API is currently in transition.
+It's recommended that for the time being, you skip this guide and proceed directly to the next one: [11 - Configure CI/CD](../11-configure-ci-cd/README.md)

 ---

 We are going to deploy a new release of the "weather-service" microservice that was developed in [07 - Build a Spring Boot microservice using MySQL](../07-build-a-spring-boot-microservice-using-mysql/README.md).